Over 350 Greenlandic women and girls forcibly given contraception by Danish officials, report says

 The Inuit victims, many of them teenagers at the time, were either fitted with intrauterine contraceptive devices, known as IUDs or coils, or given a hormonal birth control injection.
 They were not told details about the procedure, or did not give their consent.

-The victims described traumatic experiences that left some with physical side effects, ranging from pain and bleeding to serious infections.
+The victims described traumatic experiences that left some with feelings of shame as well as physical side effects, ranging from pain and bleeding to serious infections.

-The governments of Denmark and Greenland officially apologized last month for their roles in the historic mistreatment in an apparent attempt to get ahead of the highly anticipated report, which covered 488 times when a woman was given forced contraception between 1960 and 1991.
+The governments of Denmark and Greenland officially apologized in a statement last month for their roles in the historic mistreatment in an apparent attempt to get ahead of the highly anticipated report.
+An official apology event in Greenland's capital is set for Sept.
+24.

 The alleged purpose was to limit population growth in Greenland by preventing pregnancies.
 The population on the Arctic island was rapidly increasing at the time because of better living conditions and better health care.